MarkVabulas/TI4Events/README.md

-# Thanks for checking out this TI4 Event and Trade overhaul!
+# Fan-made Unofficial TI4 Event and Trade overhaul

 ## How to edit:
 Here are a series of files which are opened in CardMaker, which you can find at https://github.com/nhmkdev/cardmaker.